 Design Insulin Infusion Pump Using Model-Based Systems Engineering

-This example show you how to use a model-based systems engineering workflow to investigate optimal insulin infusion pump design.
-Insulin pumps are medical devices used by diabetic humans that mimic the human pancreas by delivering insulin continuously and delivering variable amounts of insulin with food intake.
+This example shows you how to use a model-based systems engineering workflow to investigate optimal insulin infusion pump design.
+Insulin pumps are medical devices used by people with diabetes that mimic the human pancreas by delivering insulin continuously and delivering variable amounts of insulin with food intake.

 The purpose of an insulin pump wearable device is to keep the blood glucose level of the wearer near a healthy set point by infusing insulin as needed and in response to food intake.
 This example shows a proposed insulin infusion pump system with two sensor and three pump variants that represent alternate design choices.

 Begin by determining system requirements, then create detailed design models with code generation and verification tests.
 Finally, simulate the system architecture model that meets the evolving requirements.

 Insulin Pump System Architecture Model